Academic Common Market

 A tuition-savings program for college students in SREB member states who want to pursue degrees not offered by in-state institutions.
 Students can enroll in out-of-state institutions that offer their degree program and pay the in-state tuition rates.

-ACM State Representative: Mark Stotler, Director of Academic Programming, West Virginia Higher Education Policy Commission
+ACM State Representative: Nikki Bryant, Compliance Officer for Authorization and Proprietary School Programs, West Virginia Higher Education Policy Commission

 State Authorization Reciprocity Agreement

 A nationwide system to offer more high-quality distance education programs for students and ease the regulatory burden on institutions.
 SREB member states may opt in to offer distance education activities in other SARA states.
 By participating, colleges and universities in the SREB region save almost $30 million annually.